6.5 Grendel vs. 300 Blackout: Which One Is Better?

 Ballistic Coefficient

-The ballistic coefficient (BC) of a given bullet measures how well it resists wind drift and slices through the air.
-It’s a numeric representation of how aerodynamic a bullet is.
-A high BC is preferred, as the bullet will resist wind drift more efficiently, allowing the shooter to be more accurate.
+The ballistic coefficient (BC) of a bullet measures how efficiently it stabs through the air.
+In other words, BC is a numeric representation of how aerodynamic a bullet is.
+A higher BC is preferred, as the bullet will conserve more momentum, resist wind drift more effectively, exhibit a flatter trajectory, and strike its target with greater energy (relative to a bullet of the same weight, diameter and velocity).

-Generally, a longer, heavier bullet will have a higher BC.
+Generally, a longer, heavier bullet has a higher BC than a stubbier, lighter one.

 Thanks to its heavier projectiles, the 300 BLK can have a higher BC.
-But when comparing similarly weighted bullets, the 6.5 Grendel has the edge, so this section is a tie.
+But when comparing bullets of similar weights, the 6.5 Grendel has the edge, making this section a tie.

 Stopping Power: 6.5 Grendel vs. 300 BLK

-“Stopping power” is a term thrown around to make you believe one cartridge is superior to another for defense and/or hunting.
-While things like energy transfer, penetration depth, and bullet size and design do matter, shot placement matters the most.
+“Stopping power” can deceive you into presuming one cartridge is intrinsically more effective than another for defense and/or hunting.
+While things like energy transfer, penetration depth, and bullet design do matter, shot placement counts the most.

-A poorly placed shot with a more powerful cartridge is less lethal than a well-placed shot with a less powerful cartridge.
+To be sure: A poorly placed shot with a more powerful cartridge is less effective than a well-placed shot with a less powerful one.

 Hunting

-Neither cartridge was designed as a hunting round, but both have found success in hunters' hands.
-If I were limited to hunting with just these two cartridges, I see one clear winner.
+Neither of these cartridges was designed as a hunting round, but both have found success in hunters' hands.

 The 300 BLK reminds me of the 30-30.
-It’s a suitable cartridge for close-range whitetail deer hunting, but it just doesn’t hold up well for shots over 200 yards.
+It's suitable for close-range whitetail deer hunting, but it just doesn't hold up well for shots over 200 yards.
+For shots longer than 200 yards and under 800 yards, the 6.5 Grendel is the better deer hunting cartridge.

-Whether you’re looking to take down hogs, varmints, or deer, the 6.5 Grendel is a better option, as it has an extended hunting range and packs a little more punch than the 300 AAC Blackout.
+Whether you're looking to take down hogs, varmints, or deer, the 6.5 Grendel is the better option, as it has a longer effective range (up to 800 yards compared to 300 yards for the 300 BLK) than the 300 AAC Blackout and packs a little more punch.

 The 6.5 Grendel wins this section thanks to its flatter trajectory and harder punch.
 Simply put, it lets you kill deer from farther away.